PranshuBuilds/Notes-and-Tutorials/README.md

 <img src="https://user-images.githubusercontent.com/58212835/73134179-9b4cf380-4059-11ea-9c68-e4d32eadd096.png" height="400">
-An offline quiz with multiple option of playing like Hard , medium , easy to choose Use of SQLite data base to create the option Questions and add data in the quiz
+An offline quiz with multiple option of playing like Hard , medium , easy to choose Use of SQLite data base to create the option Questions and add data in the quiz You can fill up your own questions and their answers :)